liam-wiltshire/talks/machinelearning/content.md

 ???

+- We did quite a big test of this - we found a number of customers that had chargebacks we could test with but also had 'good' payments - again we kept a few 'good' payments back from each dataset to validate
-- As much as 31% doesn't sound impressive, this seems to be moving in the right direction - we're reducing false positives which is a big priority, and over 2018 that would equate to 7,000 payments - still a big improvement!
+- As much as 31% doesn't sound impressive, this seems to be moving in the right direction
+ - Reducing false positives was the big priority, and we've brought that down from 42% in our first k-NN test to 15%
+ - If in 2018 we'd identified 31% of chargebacks that would equate to 7,000 payments - still a big improvement!

 ---